Neural equilibria for long-term prediction of nonlinear conservation laws: Shock Tube

 This subsection provides additional details for the transonic Sod shock tube case (\cref{eq:Sod_case_2}).
 Unlike the subsonic configuration, the transonic Sod shock tube exhibits pronounced oscillatory behavior, highlighting the increased numerical difficulty of this regime.
 These oscillations are shown in \cref{fig:TVD_regularizer}a.
 As discussed in the main text, this case poses a greater challenge than \cref{eq:Sod_case_1} and therefore requires additional regularization to suppress the oscillations.

 To address the artifacts observed in \cref{fig:TVD_regularizer}a, we incorporate a total variation diminishing (TVD) regularization term, detailed in \cref{subsection:training_w_TVD}, with the corresponding modified algorithm presented in \cref{alg:LBM_NN_algorithm_full_training_w_reg}, see \cref{algorithm:TVD}.
-To confirm the near-sonic nature of this setup, \cref{subsection:local_mach_number_case2} visualizes the local Mach number at lattice time $t=700$. \Cref{appendix:poly_error_case2} provides an error analysis of the polynomial equilibrium approximation in this flow regime, motivating the exclusion of the \LBNN{} baseline in \cref{fig:sod_all}(e -- h).
+To confirm the near-sonic nature of this setup, \cref{subsection:local_mach_number_case2} visualizes the local Mach number at lattice time $t=700$. \Cref{appendix:poly_error_case2} provides an error analysis of the polynomial baseline in this flow regime, motivating its exclusion from \cref{fig:sod_all}(e -- h).
 Finally, \cref{appendix:module_failure_2} illustrates model degradation under different initialization times, complementing the long-horizon stability analysis discussed in \cref{subsub:shock_long}.